 Fiberglass Showers

 A new application for fiberglass can currently be seen in shower designs.
-The Frank J. Manning Apartments located in Cambridge, MA, has undergone major renovations to revamp the bathrooms.
+The Frank J. Manning Apartments, located in Cambridge, MA, have undergone major renovations to revamp the bathrooms.

 Built in 1976 using a cast concrete plank system, the old design had become obsolete.
 In 2015, the Cambridge Housing Authority initiated a $58 million project to revise the building's exterior and interior.

-As a public housing facility, renovations were estimated to be more cost-efficient than building brand new apartments from the ground up.
+As a public housing facility, renovations were estimated to be more cost-effective than building brand-new apartments from the ground up.
 Bringing in specialty contractors, the team got to work immediately on 199 bathroom renovations.

 The team wanted to install shower systems that were easy to clean and allowed for high-quality air to circulate in the bathrooms.

-This idea was meant to help prevent the accumulation of mold and to ensure that the finished bathrooms would be healthy spaces for residents.
-The Manning Apartments are considered to be public housing units for disabled and elderly people, so the success of this project was critical.
+This idea was intended to prevent mold accumulation and ensure the finished bathrooms would be healthy spaces for residents.
+The Manning Apartments are considered public housing for disabled and elderly people, so the success of this project was critical.

-Part of the reason why the bathroom renovations went about smoothly is because of the Fiber Reinforced Polymer (FRP) composite materials.
+Part of the reason the bathroom renovations went smoothly was the use of Fiber Reinforced Polymer (FRP) composite materials.
 Using an open-mold/spray-up facility, the fiberglass showers were made quickly.

-Comprising five layers, the process began with a coating of polyester resin gel.
-Various additives were included in the first layer to enhance different properties and to give the layer a specific color.
+The process comprised five layers, beginning with a coating of polyester resin gel.
+Various additives were added to the first layer to enhance specific properties and impart a specific color.

-Once the first layer of gel was cured using a methyl ethyl ketone peroxide initiator, a barrier layer was added to optimize the durability of the shower.
+Once the first layer of gel was cured with a methyl ethyl ketone peroxide initiator, a barrier layer was added to enhance the shower's durability.
 This layer also helped to give the unit a glossy sheen.
-After curing with the same initiator, it was time to spray-on the E-glass fibers.
+After curing with the same initiator, it was time to spray on the E-glass fibers.

 Next, the technicians rolled out the air bubbles and installed a sheet of plywood to serve as the shower wall backing.
 The last step was to add another layer of glass FRP (GFRP) to seal the wood and cure the finished shower.